aptech/docs/docs/CR-rndi.rst

     range_end = 100;
     idx = rndi(10, 1, range_start | range_end);

-Using 'rndi' to sample with replacement from a dataset
+Sample with replacement from a dataset
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ::